-- A. As of June 30, 2025, the Company's authorised capital was \$4,000,000, consisting of 400,000 thousand shares of ordinary stock (including 40,000 thousand shares reserved for employee stock options), and the paid-in capital was \$1,726,280 with a par value of \$10 (in dollars) per share.
+- A. As of September 30, 2025, the Company's authorised capital was \$4,000,000, consisting of 400,000 thousand shares of ordinary stock (including 40,000 thousand shares reserved for employee stock options), and the paid-in capital was \$1,740,737 with a par value of \$10 (in dollars) per share.
 All proceeds from shares issued have been collected. - B. The Company applied for the registration for changes in capital with the competent authority on a quarterly basis, based on the situation that the shareholders convert convertible bonds.
-The shareholders converted 2 thousand convertible bond shares during the current quarter.
-As of August 1, 2025, the registration for changes in capital has not yet been completed.
+The shareholders converted 1,446 thousand convertible bond shares for the nine months ended September 30, 2025, of which 2 thousand shares had their effective date set as August 15, 2025, for the capital increase, and the registration for the capital increase was completed on September 2, 2025.
+Additionally, the remaining 1,444 thousand shares have not yet completed the registration for changes in capital as of November 6, 2025.